-Having pulled down the shutters on September 19, the Grand Hyatt Singapore is steadily working towards what promises to be a stunning reveal of the new Grand Hyatt in early 2023.
+Having pulled down the shutters in September 2022, the Grand Hyatt Singapore is steadily working towards what promises to be a stunning reveal of the new Grand Hyatt in 2024.

 The hotel’s signature restaurant Mezza9 will make way for a new ”world-class culinary concept” in collaboration with acclaimed Dutch chef-entrepreneur Sergio Herman, who will be making his Asian debut at the hotel.

 Both the in-hotel Martini Bar and the adjoining basement bar/nightclub Brix will also return.